 Proper lighting and building security are major factors in reducing crime on campus.
 The UACCB Physical Plant maintains the College buildings and grounds with a concern for safety and security.
 Inspections of campus facilities are conducted regularly, and repairs are made as quickly as possible.
 Individuals should report potential safety and security hazards, such as broken locks and windows.
-All members of the campus community are encouraged to report safety and security hazards to the Physical Plant or Vice Chancellor for Finance and Administration.
+All members of the campus community are encouraged to report safety and security hazards to the Executive Director of Facilities and Auxiliary Services.